 1. On South-Facing Hillsides

 Bring a thermometer and check the soil temperature.
-If the thermometer reads between 45 and 50 degrees, you're likely in for a good day.
+If the thermometer reads between 45 and 50 degrees, there is a good chance you may find some morels.

 3. In Logging Areas

 4. At Burn Sites

 Places where forest fires have had their way are on everyone's hit list, especially professional morel hunters.
 Burn areas are similar to logged locations in that they require a year or two to become prime.
 There is even a map that charts the forest fires on the continent and is followed very closely by morel hunters: it's the Global Incident Map, and it can tell you what places in your area have suffered (or been blessed) from a burn.

 Bring extra bags when hunting such spots, unless someone else has gotten there before you.